mikegoatly/Mappit/README.md

 ## Todo

 * Recursion handling
+* More complex mappings, like:
   * Object flattening - e.g. map a complex object to a simple one
   * Object expansion - e.g. map a simple object to a complex one
+* Opting into direct copy of collections/dictionaries when element types match